primetime00/memory_hack/docs/tutorial/TUTORIAL.md

 <img src="https://github.com/primetime00/memory_hack/raw/master/docs/tutorial/images/search/in_game02.jpg" alt="ingame02" width="700"/>

-12. Back in Mem Manip, we will modify our value from 100 to 96 (which is our current life points.)
+12. Back in Memory Hack, we will modify our value from 100 to 96 (which is our current life points.)
 Click `SEARCH` again.
 13. For me, this narrowed my list of possible codes to 2.

 <img src="https://github.com/primetime00/memory_hack/raw/master/docs/tutorial/images/search/search_round2.jpg" alt="search_round2" width="500"/>

-At this point we can run steps 10-13 again to narrow the list to one result, or we can just lose some life again in the game and monitor our search result list in Mem Manip to see which result reflects the life point change.
+At this point we can run steps 10-13 again to narrow the list to one result, or we can just lose some life again in the game and monitor our search result list in Memory Hack to see which result reflects the life point change.

 I'll do the  later.
 14. I lost some more life.
 Now I'm down to 84 life points.
 If I look at my result list, I can see on item updated to 87.
 This will be the item I want.